Shivayetii/python/python/elks/logstash/notes/README.md

 SECTION 1:
 ---------

-    # What's logstash and why we use it
+    # What is logstash?

         Logstash is pipeline tool logstash is accept inputs and logs from various sources and similarly exports data from exact tragets that is called as logstash.

-    why use log-stash
+    # Why we use log-stash

         1.logstash is free open sources no need to pay any amount of any one 2.logstash is eaisly collect the data form multiple sources 3.logstash send the data to desired destination 4.The Logstash have Java Database Connectivity (JDBC) input plugin enables you to pull in data from many popular relational databases including MySQL and Postgres
         5.Logstash collect data from all shapes and size of data
         Eg: syslogs, datastore like NoSQL/RDBMS, web-like,Twitter or Github 6.Logstash will transform the data and store it into different storage for analytical.
         Eg: For analysis, we can use datastore like MongoDB or elasticsearch.
             For archiving we can store data in the s3/Google storage.
             For monitoring, we can use Nagios/Graphite

 SECTION 2:
 ---------